-I have applied the Loop impact and the Newtonian Interpretative Framework to many models.
-Investigate these models to get a better understanding about the Newtonian approach to system dynamics models.
+I have applied the Loop Impact Method and the Newtonian Interpretative Framework to many models.
+Investigate these models to get a better understanding of the Newtonian approach to system dynamics models.

 Limits To Growth Model

-The model explains how growth is limited due constraints on carrying capacity.
+The model explains how growth is limited due to constraints on carrying capacity.
 It has one stock and at least two loops, the growth loop and the limits loop.
-I use an example on the growth of business structures with three loops
+I use an example of the growth of business structures with three loops

 Explore the model at isee Exchange.